P-O-K/Feedforward-Neural-Network/README.md

 General Info:

-    Currently supported activation methods: 'sigmoid' & 'tanh' Learning rate set to 'None' will uses backProbagation error as rate: Nears ZERO as error decreases.
+    Currently supported activation methods: 'sigmoid' & 'tanh' Learning rate set to 'None' will uses backPropagation error as rate: Nearing ZERO as error decreases.
-    Learning rate can have a MAX &or MIN amount fitted to it: (MAX_LEARNING_RATE & MIN_LEARNING_RATE) PROGRESS_PERCENT = N: Shows progress report everny N%: Set to 0 to ignore report. epoc represents how many times an array will be looped over: eg.. len( data )* ?( 0.5, 1.0, 100, 2500 )
+    Learning rate can have a MAX &or MIN amount fitted to it: (MAX_LEARNING_RATE & MIN_LEARNING_RATE) PROGRESS_PERCENT = N: Shows progress report every N%: Set to 0 to ignore report. epoc represents how many times an array will be looped over: eg.. len( data )* ?( 0.5, 1.0, 100, 2500 )

 How to use: